TI110 – Optimised for calorific value powder coatings

 - Pigments

-Construction products are classified according to the valid regulations regarding their fire behavior.
-DIN EN ISO 13501-1 describes the harmonized procedure for classifying the fire behavior of construction products.
+Construction products are classified according to the applicable rules regarding their fire behaviour.
+DIN EN ISO 13501-1 describes the harmonised procedure for classifying the fire behaviour of construction products.

-Powder-coated construction products or manufactured goods are classed as “non-homogeneous construction products”.
-The powder coating itself is defined as an “external, non-substantial part of the construction product”.
+Powder-coated construction products or products are categorised as "non-homogeneous construction products".
+The powder coating itself is defined as a "non-substantial component of the construction product".

-From the definition of the powder coating as an (external) non-substantial part of a construction product, test methods and indicators can be derived to allow the influence of the powder coating on the fire behavior of a construction product or manufactured good to be measured.
+By defining powder coating as an (external) non-substantial component of a construction product, test methods and key figures can be determined in order to make the influence of the powder coating on the fire behaviour of a construction product/product measurable.

 Class A 1